dsjena/PlotUtilsHelper/README.md

-# This is for the helper files
+These are helper files to install PlotUtils in standalone mode